 Instagram began as a place to post and share photos with friends.
 Today, it’s a massive social media platform that boasts over 1 billion monthly active users.
 When Instagram added its Instagram Messenger function, it opened the door to mass messaging from followers.

 Like Facebook Messenger, Instagram Messenger is a great marketing and communication channel for businesses to connect with customers.
-Yet, with such a high volume of direct messages, managing all these conversations manually is hard.
+Yet, with such a high volume of direct messages, managing all these conversations manually is hard on an Instagram account.

 Fortunately, you can automate the customer communication from Instagram with ManyChat’s Instagram integration and focus more on content creation and generating sales.